 7 Behold, he cometh with clouds; and every eye shall see him, and they also which pierced him: and all kindreds of the earth shall wail because of him.
 Even so, Amen. [see NASB]

 we saw in Foundations of Prophecy and Three Schools of Thought, one of the biggest

 keys in interpreting Scripture, especially prophecy of the future, is to

 connect the dots.
 Every Scripture about a given subject must fit

-together, and when an event in history seems to be the fulfillment of prophecy,
+together, and when an event in history seems to be the fulfillment of

-type of the ultimate fulfillment.
+fulfillment, a type of the ultimate fulfillment.

 This page was last updated on June 20, 2018.